What Is SEO? (And How To Be Good At It!)

 SEO stands for Search Engine Optimization, which is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.

 Getting these quality visitors to your site happens because you've done SEO well.
-Namely, visitors are finding your blog or website through organic search results, or natural search results: the unpaid search results that show up on sites like Google.
-How does this SEO magic happen?
-Read on.
+Namely, visitors find your blog or website through organic or natural search results: the unpaid search results on sites like Google.

 Content, content, content

-We’re going to ruin the surprise and start with the #1 thing you need to know about SEO—Content matters.
+We will ruin the surprise and start with the #1 thing you need to know about SEO—Content matters.

-There’s more about keywords coming up.
+There's more about keywords coming up.
 First, we want to make sure you understand the power of headlines.
 The headline of your article is the first, and often only, part of your content that visitors to your site will read.
-So they need to be well thought out, and planned, use keywords, and be no longer than ~ 60 characters.
+So they need to be well thought out and planned, use keywords, and be no longer than ~ 60 characters.

 If that last one seems oddly specific, it is.
 60 is the approximate number of characters displayed on a SERP (search engine results page).
 Keeping the headline under this limit ensures that the entire thing remains visible.

-Use your keywords, don’t stuff them
+Use your keywords, don't stuff them.

 First of all, there are two categories of keywords you’ll need to pay attention to: